syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Customizing zooming toolbar

-The user can choose the items displayed in the zooming toolbar by specifying the property **ToolBarItems**.
+You can choose the items to be displayed in the zooming toolbar by specifying the **ToolBarItems** property.

 {% highlight cshtml %}